Renormalised two-point functions of CLE$_4$ gaskets

 that is to say there is a density with respect to the arc-length measure on $\partial\D$.
 Further,

 This follows from \cite[Theorem 4-5]{Ahlfors2010ConfInv}.
 This also corresponds to the resistance being the inverse of the conductance, since $H_{\ann_\Gamma}$ is the conductance kernel. \\

-As mentioned, we want to approximate this extremal distance between the loop $\Gamma$ and $\partial \D$ (when the loop gets smaller and smaller) by a quantity that depends purely on the loop and does not any longer take into account that the loop is inside the unit disk.
+As mentioned, we want to approximate this extremal distance between the loop $\Gamma$ and $\partial \D$ (when the loop gets smaller and smaller) by a quantity that depends purely on the loop and no longer takes into account that the loop is inside the unit disk.

 We recall that $\Ext(\Gamma)$ denotes exterior of $\Gamma$ and $G_{\Ext(\Gamma)}(z,w)$ the zero boundary Green's function in the domain $\Ext(\Gamma)$.
 The intrinsic quantity we are interested in is described as follows: